fly-hiring/support-engineer-work-sample/README.md

 - Making the app pretty
 - Code tests or workflows

-If you've ever written Elixir or Python before, we expect the coding challenge to take about an hour and a half to two hours.
+If you've ever written Elixir before, we expect the coding challenge to take about an hour and a half to two hours.
 You can spend as long as you need, though, and don't stress if you're learning on the fly.
 The written portion where you explain your implementation should take about 30 minutes.

 ## Submitting your work